Becapa/Projects/DataReader/README.md

 # DataReader

 DataReader is a python script that asks a user for the filename of an arff file.
-It then reads the file and stores the features and instances in an ArffData object.
+It then reads the file and stores the features and instances in an arff DataSet object.
 It also outputs the min and max for each numerical feature and outputs the set of possible values for each discrete feature.

+It then asks for your target feature as well as your feature to split on in order to provide you with the information gain of that split.

 ## Usage